allanbowe/rawsas/content/posts/2025-01-01-SAS_Comms_Edition_3.md

-Note that the STATS data set has the same variables as EXAMPLE, plus OBS_TYPE.
+Note that the STATS data set has the same variables as EXAMPLE, plus `OBS_TYPE`.
 There is an observation created for each type of statistic selected in the option list.
-The value of OBS_TYPE identifies the type of statistic found in the observation, and the value of ID tells which BY group the observation belongs to.
+The value of `OBS_TYPE` identifies the type of statistic found in the observation, and the value of ID tells which BY group the observation belongs to.
 Missing values are deleted from computation.

 The following SAS statements produce a data set of totals or sums and print it out: